MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 96.0.1054.xx)**, which incorporates the latest Security Updates of the Chromium project.
 This update contains a fix for [CVE-2021-4102](https://cve.mitre.org), that has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV200002).

-## December 13, 2021

-Microsoft is aware of the recent exploit existing in the wild.
-We are actively working on releasing a security patch as reported by the Chromium team.

 ## December 10, 2021

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 96.0.1054.53)**, which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).